The Experience You Need During A Difficult Divorce

 Once you have made the difficult decision to dissolve your marriage, your next step is to hire an experienced and knowledgeable attorney who can provide you with the legal advocacy and emotional support you need.
 Divorce often poses unique issues and challenges for all parties, especially if minor children are involved.
 At the Law Office of Pamela M. Gordon P.A., we understand the stress of divorce.
 We are there for you through every step of the process, keeping you informed and fighting for your best interests.
+Our lawyer, Pamela M. Gordon, has over 20 years of experience.
 We are committed to helping you through this difficult time.

 In Florida, divorce is legally known as dissolution of marriage.
 Florida is also a no-fault divorce state.
 This means that you do not have to establish fault to dissolve your marriage.
 The spouse seeking a divorce simply needs to state that the marriage is irretrievably broken.

 Before you can file for the dissolution of your marriage in Florida, you must meet the residency requirements.
 One of the parties in the marriage must have lived in the state for six months prior to filing.

 Every divorce is different and requires a personalized legal strategy.
 We will always consider your goals while we work with you to resolve conflicts related to:

 - Property division.
 Florida is an equitable distribution state, meaning that marital property and debts must be divided fairly between spouses.
 While equitable mostly means equal, that is not always the case.
 A judge will consider when the property was acquired, each party’s financial status, each party’s income, whether the property was acquired before or during the marriage and debts acquired during the marriage.